i-Captain/100-days-of-code/log.md

 - Add padding for 'logo' at Licenses Page/View

 #### Todays Takeaway:
-I stayed focused and closed a lot of userstories
+I stayed focused and closed a lot of user stories

 > **Highlight:**
 A first beta is 'running' on my iPhone with only 2 warnings in xcode... with license page :)